prose/prose/_posts/help/2012-08-01-eventually-consistent.md

 ## Applying a change

 Once a suggestion, a patch has been submitted, the original author gets notified via GitHub.
-In order to apply that change he has to review the Pull Request that has been created automatically.
+In order to apply that change the author has to review the Pull Request that has been created automatically.

 ![Apply changes](/images/screenshots/eventually-consistent/apply-patch.png)